 Yes, if you haven’t noticed, it’s time to move on to the stuff you normally inspect and replace.
 Now it’s time to investigate items that aren’t common issues but, if they have problems, will lead to poor engine performance and stalls.

 Obviously, a visual inspection will often let you know if a gasket is leaking.
 Think of a car.
 When your water pump starts to go, you’ll usually see a leak under your car.
-Those kind of pumps are designed with weep holes to let you know the pump is dying before the gasket fails.
+Those kinds of pumps are designed with weep holes to let you know the pump is dying before the gasket fails.
 If the gasket fails, you’ll have fluid all under your car.

 A strimmer doesn’t have that level of courtesy.
 But you can still usually tell when a gasket is leaking.
 Look for fuel and oil streaks where they shouldn’t be.